Elias-Buerger/cvproj/submission/code/Readme.txt

 ## Test Data

+Our test data can be obtained from here: https://drive.google.com/file/d/1JCaE4zzmF5Dw4JaJaBaY46EpyXfrTGmy/view?usp=drive_link
+The uncompressed .zip file contains roughly 1.5GB of images, corresponding to 10% of the entire dataset.

-Our test data can be obtained from here: https://drive.google.com/file/d/1jSUXO4N4l6UOH7Uyl0p1_fPa4SE3jSNA/view?usp=drive_link
+Our validation data can be obtained from here: https://drive.google.com/file/d/1jSUXO4N4l6UOH7Uyl0p1_fPa4SE3jSNA/view?usp=drive_link
-The uncompressed .zip file contains roughly 160 GB of images, corresponding to 10% of the entire dataset.
+The uncompressed .zip file contains roughly 1.5GB of images, corresponding to another 10% of the entire dataset.

 ## Retraining the Model